risc0/risc0-ethereum/README.md

 ## Steel

 A powerful library for querying and generating verifiable proofs over Ethereum or other EVM-based blockchain state.
 It leverages [alloy], giving developers a familiar and high quality interface for querying Ethereum via view calls.
-Steel makes it easy to securely move execution off chain saving gas and unlocking new use cases on Ethereum.
+Steel makes it easy to securely move execution off-chain saving gas and unlocking new use cases on Ethereum.

 You can install [Steel] with `cargo add risc0-steel`, check out the examples in the [examples directory](./examples/erc20-counter).